travelaudience/kubernetes-nexus/docs/usage/using-nexus-with-sbt.md

 ### Encrypting credentials

+**Note**: Encrypting credentials is a security best-pratice.

-It's generally—if not always—a good idea to encrypt credentials.
-However, unlike Maven or Gradle, SBT doesn't provide a built-in or easy way to encrypt repository credentials.
+Unfortunately, unlike Maven or Gradle, `sbt` doesn't seem to provide a built-in or community-provided mechanism to encrypt credentials.